Aniruddha18-SPD/Discord-Bot/README.md

 I have made a Discord Bot named Jeffery.
 This bot was influenced by Geoffrey Butler (from Fresh Prince) and J.A.R.V.I.S ( Iron man's AI assistant).
 This bot  handles various functionalities such as showing memes, recommending various movies classified by genres, returning the updated market value of Bitcoin in dollars, returning jokes and giving inspiration quotes.
-All of the returned values are real-time outputs from websites such as IMBD.
+All of the returned values are real-time outputs from websites such as IMDB.

 Please refer to  [instructions.txt](https://github.com/Aniruddha18-SPD/Computer-II-Project/blob/main/instructions.txt) for keywords to use the bot.